-Of the 71 proposals received, 31 were for Multi-year Grants, 25 were for Starter Grants, and 15 were for Postdoctoral Fellowship Grants.
+The proposals received were for three different grant competitions: Multi-year Grants, Starter Grants, and the Milton Safenowitz Postdoctoral Fellowship.
 Multi-year grants provide up to $100,000 per year for up to three years for ALS researchers with strong preliminary data, while the Starter Grant is geared towards investigators newly entering the field of ALS research and awards up to $50,000.
 Milton Safenowitz Postdoctoral Fellowship Grants fund new scientists working with senior mentors on research relevant to ALS.

 Postdoctoral and Starter applications were independently reviewed by two external reviewers with expertise in relevant fields, yielding two individual reviews per application.
 Multi-year proposals were reviewed by panels consisting of three experts and a single consensus review was written for each proposal.
 All proposals were evaluated against a rubric and were provided with narrative feedback that included big picture recommendations to help ALSA in making funding decisions as well as specific recommendations helpful to the applicants.